moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 - Creates a new folder
 - Initialises a new local Git repository
 - Sets your GitHub repository as the remote repository called 'origin'
-- Makes a local checkout of the branch 'master'
+- Makes a local checkout of the branch 'main'

 :::tip
 [MDK](/general/development/tools/mdk) features many commands that aid in the creation and management of your Moodle branches.
 If you haven't checked it out already, see how MDK can streamline your Moodle development.